Once an entrepreneur comes up with a million-dollar idea to develop a mobile app, they wonder how to make it for $100,000 or less.

-7. Choose an Agile methodology
+#7.
+Choose the Agile methodology

 However, Agile makes sense only with core LEAN principles in mind.
 Too much flexibility can be risky for your budget.
 That’s why each new hypothesis still needs to be validated, and adopting new practices requires careful preliminary research and testing.
 An article published by Villanova University explains how Agile and LEAN can work together in a healthy way.